cosmos/testnets/provider/README.md

 * When the node reaches height `14571900`, it will attempt to upgrade to Gaia `v25.2.0`.
 You can use Cosmovisor's auto-download feature or install the `v25.2.0` release binary.
 * When the node reaches height `15412400`, it will attempt to upgrade to Gaia `v25.3.0`.
 You can use Cosmovisor's auto-download feature or install the `v25.3.0` release binary.
 * When the node reaches height `15759100`, it will attempt to upgrade to Gaia `v26.0.0`.
 You can use Cosmovisor's auto-download feature or install the `v26.0.0-rc0` release binary.
+* When the node reaches height `16150500`, it will attempt to upgrade to Gaia `v27.0.0`.
+You can use Cosmovisor's auto-download feature or install the `v27.0.0-rc0` release binary.